Travel with Allergies: How to

 Call your dr:

-Ask for a note from your dr to take an EPI pen on the plane – not required, but makes life easier.
+Ask for a note from your dr to take an EPI pen on the plane – not required, but it makes life easier.
 Who wants to think about an EPI pen when you are headed on vacation?
 Getting through security is bothersome enough without adding anything to explain!

 Keep prescription medications in labeled prescription bottles: